Fuseteam/clemp/README.md

   c). . : (.)
 Symbols shows that your Dockerfile is available on the same directory where you are running the command.
 </pre>

-<b>Step 4 :</b> Create an Nginx,PHP,MySQL Installed Container from the image
+<b>Step 4 :</b> Create an Nginx,PHP,MariaDB Installed Container from the image
 <b>Command Syntax: </b>
 sudo docker run --name [container name] -p [port to access (New Port):port exposed(original port)] -i -t [image name]
 <pre>